mikehaertl/phpwkhtmltopdf/README.md

  * `binPath`: Full path to the `wkhtmltopdf` shell command.
 Required on Windows systems and optionally autodetected if not set on other OS.
  * `binName`: Base name of the binary to use for autodetection.
 Default is `wkhtmltopdf`.
  * `tmp`: Path to tmp directory.
 Defaults to the PHP temp dir.
+ * `ignoreWarnings`: Whether to ignore any errors if a PDF file was still created.
+Default is false.
  * `enableEscaping`: Whether arguments to wkhtmltopdf should be escaped.
 Default is true.
  * `version9`: Whether to use command line syntax for wkhtmltopdf < 0.10.
  * `procEnv`: Optional array with environment variables for shell command.